denten-papers/xp-routledge/proposal.md

 A small number of recent books have began to direct generalist DH approaches and methodologies to the questions and traditions governing their specific area of expertise.
+To these we may attribute:

+- *Writing History in the Digital Age* by Jack Dougherty and Kristen Nawrotzki (Michigan UP, 2013),^[ln-hist]
+- *Digital Critical Editions*, ed.
+Daniel Apollon et. al. (U of Illinois, 2014),[^ln-critical] and
+- *Oral History and Digital Humanities: Voice, Access, and Engagement* Ed.
+  Douglas A. Boyd and Mary A. Larson (Palgrave, 2014).[^ln-palgrave]

+Some of the few major volumes in the nascent second generation pertinent to the study of literature include:

+- *Reading Machines: Toward an Algorithmic Criticism* by Stephen Ramsay (U.
+  Illinois Press, 2011),[^ln-ramsay]
-To these we may attribute *Writing History in the Digital Age (Michigan UP, 2013),^[ln-hist], *Digital Critical Editions* (U of Illinois, 2014),[^ln-critical] and *Oral History and Digital Humanities: Voice, Access, and Engagement* (Palgrave, 2014).[^ln-palgrave] Some of the few major volumes in the nascent second generation pertinent to the study of literature include *Macroanalysis: Digital Methods and Literary History* by Matthew L. Jockers (Illinois, 2013),[^ln-macro] which itself builds on the influential *Distant Reading*, by Franco Moretti (Verso, 2013).[^ln-franco]
+- *Macroanalysis: Digital Methods and Literary History* by Matthew L. Jockers (Illinois, 2013),[^ln-macro] which itself builds on the influential *Distant Reading* by Franco Moretti (Verso, 2013),[^ln-franco] and
+- *Digital Literary Studies: Corpus Approaches to Poetry, Prose, and Drama* by David Hoover et.al.
+(Routledge, 2014).[^ln-hoover]

 In *Literature and the Digital Humanities*, my approach builds on these volumes to connect the history of the discipline to the Digital Humanities research